-We are asking all Christian Horizons residents and associates to help prevent the spread of respiratory diseases like COVID-19 by:
+All Christian Horizons residents and associates are asked to help prevent the spread of respiratory diseases like COVID-19 by:

 No. Moving the elderly or frail is risky and often has long-lasting impacts.
 Research around natural disasters and other emergency events have proven this over time.
 The CDC does not currently recommend transferring residents either home or to the hospital.